Ompragash/Hands-On-Ansible/README.md

 * Modules control system resources like services, packages, files, system commands, etc.
 * It can be executed directly in CLI or through playbooks.
 * Modules are language independent and idempotent(Avoid changes to system unless needed).
+* There are three types of Ansible modules they are Core, Extras, and Custom modules
+  * Core and Extras modules are always available.
+Ansible looks for custom modules on the control node in directories defined by the $ANSIBLE_LIBRARY environment variable.